digitaltrails/vdu_controls/README.md

     and any attached 'Value:' metadata that implies otherwise will be ignored (with a warning logged).
 Contributed by Mohammed Elsayed Ahmed.
     This allows some monitors with incorrect metadata to work out-of-the-box.
+  * A cascade-guard has been added to protect NVRAM from cascading writes due to application, driver, hardware or cats on keyboards errors.
+  * The protect NVRAM option has been made mandatory.
   * The script's source code has been refactored into multiple source files.
   * The executable is now a Python _zipapp_ containing the source hierarchy.
   * The included set of language-translations has been expanded.
 All of